kartoffels123/openmw-texture-map-optimizers/openmw-normal-map-optimizer/README.md

 **Final Word:** You can override and mix any of these settings.
 Check the **Dry Run** tab to see exactly what will happen before processing!

 ### Double Compression
-Block compression (BC5/BC3/BC1) is deterministic - recompressing the same format (e.g., BC3 → BC3) produces nearly identical results with minimal quality loss (PSNR >60 dB, MSE <0.1).
+Block compression (BC5/BC3/BC1) is deterministic - recompressing the same format (e.g., BC3 → BC3) produces nearly identical results with minimal quality loss (e.g., PSNR ~50 dB, MSE ~0.05).
 The tool reprocesses files to ensure proper mipmaps and Z-channel reconstruction, which means compressed inputs get recompressed to the same format.
 This is generally harmless for quality but doesn't reduce file size.
+You **CAN** turn off reprocessing with passthrough.

 ### Performance Optimizations (v0.7)
 - **Fast header parsing:** Reads only the first 148 bytes of DDS files instead of spawning subprocesses